Prerequisites

 Alternatively, you can use the provided CMakeLists.txt file and compile it as a shared or static library.

-By default, it is compiled as shared.
-You can define the BUILD_VARIANT_STATIC variable to make it static.
+By default, it is compiled as a shared library.
+You can define the BUILD_VARIANT_STATIC CMake variable to make it static.

 Configuration